Testbits-Training/Robotframework_ProjectAssignment_Group2/README.md

 ## Benefit:

 - It is open-source framework.
-- It follows keyword driven, behaviour driven and data driven approach for writing test script.
+- It follows keyword driven, behavior driven and data driven approach for writing test script.
 - Robot Framework has very easy syntax and uses human readable keywords.
 - It capabilities can be extended libraries implemented in Java and python.
 - Robot framework is extensively used for RPA, Database, API automation & Web automation.